survekaran/news_prediction/readme.md

 - Filters relevant & recent data
 - Uses AI (FinBERT) to analyze sentiment
 - Aggregates everything into **one final score per stock**
-- Stores results in a database
+- Stores results in a database.
 ---

 # 🧠 WHY THIS IS IMPORTANT